kylead10/linkedIn-clone/README.md

 # React + Vite
-a react project  styled component and react router dom
+a react project  styled using component and react router dom